alexisbellido/dockerize-django/README.rst

     $ deactivate

-For some reason, deactivate won't be available for the default virtual environment and you need to explicitly activate a virtual environment first to have access to deactivate.
+Note that deactivate is created when sourcing the activate script so it may not be available from the shell when you first ssh into the container.
 Read more about `venv <https://docs.python.org/3/library/venv.html>`_.

 To bypass the entrypoint script, use ``--entrypoint``.
 This also uses ``-it`` and adds ``--rm`` to remove the container automatically after it stops.